The Bankrate promise

 - Must complete homebuyer education workshop or individual housing counseling session

-- Must meet purchase price limits: No more than $325,000 in Barrow, Bartow, Carroll, Cherokee, Clayton, Cobb, Coweta, Dawson, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Heard, Henry, Jasper, Morgan, Newton, Paulding, Pickens, Pike, Rockdale, Spalding or Walton County; and no more than $275,000 anywhere else in the state
+- Must meet purchase price limits: No more than $350,000 in Barrow, Bartow, Carroll, Cherokee, Clayton, Cobb, Coweta, Dawson, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Heard, Henry, Jasper, Morgan, Newton, Paulding, Pickens, Pike, Rockdale, Spalding or Walton County.
+No more than $297,000 anywhere else in the state

 Georgia down payment assistance